Frayed at Both Ends: Tour

 On January 26, 2022, two days before the release of the album, Lewis performed at the Warrior Zone in Fort Campbell.
 This performance was the first stop in a tour promoting Frayed at Both Ends.
 In mid January, Lewis underwent an emergency appendectomy, leading to some shows being canceled.

 Reception

-Trigger Croneos, writing for Saving Country Music, praised much of the album's songwriting, but criticized how judgmental some of the songs, specifically "Everybody Talks to God" and "Get What You Get", are, as well as Lewis's "traipsing" through the "mine field" of politics and religion.

 Alex Clifton, writing for In Review Online, called the album "a mostly turgid, mediocre affair" even when it was not "peddling Lewis's particular propaganda".